refractor-labs/project-squallet/README.md

 ## Introduction

-Welcome to the Project Squallet GitHub repository!
+Welcome to the Project Squallet GitHub repository from [Lore](https://lore.xyz)!
 This project is at the forefront of Web3, enabling a trustless, group-controlled, multichain wallet optimized build on Optimism with an architecture founded on Multi-Party Computation (MPC).
 This wallet leverages federated Public-Private Key Pairs (PKPs) on the Optimism control plane to offer seamless and secure interoperability across multiple blockchain networks using Lit Protocols Chronicle chain.

 ## Key Features